RishabhMalviya/udacity-drlnd-p1/README.md

 # Instructions

 ## Running the Training Code
 To train the agent, make sure the `conda` environment is activated (if it isn't, run `source activate drlnd`), and that you are in the root of the repository.
-Then do either of the following:

-- Run `jupyter notebook` (for Jupyter notebook), then open Jupyter the `p1_navigation/Training.ipynb` notebook in the browser, and run all of the cells
+Then:

+1. Navigate into the `p1_navigation` folder with: `cd ./p1_navigation`
-- Run `cd ./p1_navigation` followed by `python main.py`
+2. Run the training script: `python main.py`

 If the environment gets solved, the model weights will get saved in `p1_navigation/checkpoint.pth`, and you will see a simulation of the trained agent.

 ## Report
 The details of the successfully trained agent and the learning algorithm can be found in `Report.ipynb`.

+## Watch Trained Agent
+To watch the trained agent:

+1. Run `jupyter notebook`
+2. Run the `p1_navigation/Watch Trained Agent.ipynb` Jupyter notebook.